isomerpages/mlaw-lsb/notices-and-announcements/latest-news/_posts/2022-03-01-LSB-latest-news-lsb-practical-exam-2021.md

 - Candidate and assistants must not mingle with members of public<br>

-- Masks must be worn at all times by candidates and assistants.<br>
+- Masks must be worn at all times by candidates and assistants<br>

 - Candidate and assistants must have an active Trace-Together (TT) App with Bluetooth feature on their phones switched-on or carry a working TT token throughout the entire duration of the fieldwork<br>